 - Cattle Barn Foyer - $10 per square foot

 - Machinery Grounds - $53 per front foot

 All Locations: Space rent is equal to 15% of gross sales after sales tax has been deducted.
 A minimum for the total percentage has been established at $100 per front foot for regular merchandise concession space and $130 per front foot for pitch merchandise space.

 All Locations: Space rent is equal to 17.5% of gross sales after sales tax has been deducted.
 The minimum total percentage for all locations is equal to $80.00 per front foot.

-Put The State Fair In Your Marketing Mix!
+Put the Fair in Your Marketing Mix

 Exhibiting at the Iowa State Fair offers you an unequaled opportunity to make direct, person-to-person contact with prospects on all levels.
 No other single event in the state offers you as much potential as the Fair because no other event attracts as many people... more than a million.
 Exhibit areas are traditionally one of the most popular attractions of the Fair.
 Most visitors make it a point to find out what's new, interesting and innovative in the agricultural, industrial and commercial areas.